Andrej730/BBIMDailyBuilds/readme_header.md

 Alternatively, repository can be created manually, without drag'n'drop:

 - Open Blender Preferences -> "+" -> "Add Remote Remository".
+You'll see a window similar to the one above.

 - Use as URL: `https://raw.githubusercontent.com/Andrej730/BBIMDailyBuilds/main/index.json` and check auto-updates if you want them.

+2. Install extension.

-2. Then you can either drag'n'drop the same url again and install it:
+To install the BlenderBIM extension you can either drag'n'drop the same url again and install it:

 ![alt text](img/image-3.png)